Tides (Same as it ever was)

-In June 2021, Cornwall had more than 10,290 active Airbnb listings across the county, whilst there were only 69 rental properties available on Rightmove.[2]
-As of 31 July 2021, that number has dropped to 41. £50 million of covid relief funds (27% of the Cornwall total) has been given by Cornwall Council to 5000 holiday lets which are classified as small businesses.
-A a majority are registered to addresses outside the county[3] while average house prices in the county run at 9 times median wage.
+In June 2021, Cornwall had more than 10,290 active Airbnb listings across the county, whilst there were only 69 rental properties available on property site Rightmove.
+By 31 July 2021, that number dropped to 41. £50 million of covid relief funds (27% of the Cornwall total) has been given by Cornwall Council to 5000 holiday lets which are classified as small businesses.
+A a majority are registered to addresses outside the county while average house prices in the county run at over 10 times the median wage.
+There are currently over 20000 households on the Cornwall Council Housing register at risk of homelessness.

 Porthminster, Cornwall, August 2014